Chargaff's second parity rule and the kinetics of DNA replication: Kinetics with a dependence on the previously incorporated nucleotide

 \subsection{Numerical simulations}

 As before, the replication process~(\ref{reaction}) can be numerically simulated using Gillespie's algorithm \cite{G76,G77}, now with an extended dependence of the attachment and detachment rates $W_{\pm m_l,l}$ on the penultimate pair $m_{l-1}\!:\!n_{l-1}$.
-Assuming that the polymerase has Michaelis-Menten kinetics, the rates are given by expressions similar to Eqs.~(\ref{W+B}) and (\ref{W-B}), after replacing the polymerization rate constants with $k^{\rm p}_{{+m_{l}\atop \ \, n_{l}}\!\big\vert\!{m_{l-1}\atop n_{l-1}}}$ and the dissociation constants with $K_{{+m_{l}\atop \ \, n_{l}}\!\big\vert\!{m_{l-1}\atop n_{l-1}}}$ \cite{G16PRL,G17PRE}.
+Assuming that the polymerase has Michaelis-Menten kinetics, the rates are given by expressions similar to Eqs.~(\ref{W+B}) and (\ref{W-B}), but with polymerization rate constants and dissociation constants depending on the previously formed base pair $m_{l-1}\!:\!n_{l-1}$, as explained in Appendix~\ref{app:A3}.
 Nevertheless, experimental data are sparse and these constants are often only known if the pairs are either correct (c) or incorrect (i) \cite{J93}.

 Here, we focus on the exonuclease-deficient DNA polymerase Dpo1 from the archaeon {\it Sulfolobus solfataricus P2}, taking the values of Table~\ref{tab:pol-param} for the polymerization rate constants $k^{\rm p}_{{+m_{l}\atop \ \, n_{l}}\!\big\vert{\rm c}}=k^{\rm p}_{+m_{l}\atop \ \, n_{l}}$ and the dissociation constants $K_{{m_{l}\atop n_{l}}\!\big\vert{\rm c}}=K_{m_{l}\atop n_{l}}$ after correct incorporation; and the polymerization rate constants after incorrect incorporation as \be k^{\rm p}_{+{\rm c}\vert{\rm i}} = 0.13\; {\rm s}^{-1}\, , \qquad k^{\rm p}_{+{\rm i}\vert{\rm i}} = 0.001\; {\rm s}^{-1}\, , \ee and the corresponding dissociation constants as \be K_{{\rm c}\vert{\rm i}} = 1000 \; \mu{\rm M} \, , \qquad K_{{\rm i}\vert{\rm i}} = 2600 \; \mu{\rm M} \, , \ee for ${{m_{l}\atop n_{l}}\!\big\vert\!{m_{l-1}\atop n_{l-1}}}={{\rm c}\vert{\rm i}} $ or ${{\rm i}\vert{\rm i}}$, respectively \cite{ZBNS09}.